 The cannabis industry is abuzz over terpenes.
 Everyone in the know is claiming it’s “all about them terps brah,” but do you truly understand these magnificent compounds?
 Here are 10 things you probably didn’t know about the intoxicating aromas of cannabis.

-6. You can buy terpenes in a bottle.
-In fact, some producers have even mimicked the aromas produced by certain strains.
+Some producers have even mimicked the aromas produced by certain strains.
 While these essential oils may offer you the scent of Gorilla Glue #4, remember it is the cocktail of thousands of chemical compounds that create the wondrous effects of this magical cannabis strain.
 Some concentrate producers have even begun spiking their products with aftermarket terps.
 While there is technically nothing wrong with this, stick to the trusted goodness of full flower or a producer that you trust isn’t trying to dress up a mediocre product.

-8. Feed your terps.
 When cultivating cannabis the food you feed it will help or hinder its terpene production.
 Organic feeds are widely considered the premier way to produce the most flavorful of flowers.